-A Certificate of Compliance verifies whether or not the information on the Real Property Report complies with the setback requirements of the MD of Lesser Slave River’s Land Use Bylaw.
-The MD does not require people to obtain a Certificate of Compliance letter, but will provide the service at the request of an applicant.
+A Certificate of Compliance verifies whether or not the information on the Real Property Report complies with the setback requirements of the MD’s Land Use Bylaw. he MD does not require people to obtain a Certificate of Compliance letter, but will provide the service at the request of an applicant.

 Below are some common questions and answers related to the Certificate of Compliance and Real Property Report request processes, and links to related documents.